 Not that paper money is a major source of contamination, but if it can be avoided, why not?

-If you really need to go shopping outside, using a credit card can help avoiding touching money.
+If you really need to go shopping outside, using a credit card can help to avoid touching money.
 At many stores, you can operate the card machine by yourself, so not even the clerk will touch your credit card.

 If you have ever tried to apply to a Japanese credit card, you probably have the experience of receiving an application rejection letter, without much explanation of why.